Josh-Ruben/Josh-Ruben/README.md

-# Hello everyone
+## Hello everyone
-**I'm Josh Ruben**

-Welcome!
-I'm a software developer and website designer who loves building useful tools and learning new tech.
-This README is a quick snapshot of what I work on, the languages I use, and how to get in touch.

----

-👨‍💻 About Me
+## A passionate developer

-Focused on building AI-driven, scalable, and secure software systems with a strong interest in emerging technologies and practical problem-solving.
+**Focused on building AI-driven, scalable, and secure software systems with a strong interest in emerging technologies and practical problem-solving.**

-* 🔬 Developed Differentially Private Threat Intelligence Analytics at Scale
-* 🤖 Exploring Artificial Intelligence, Agentic AI, and Machine Learning
+* **🤖 Exploring Artificial Intelligence, Agentic AI, and Machine Learning**
-* ☁️ Building knowledge in Cloud Technologies, Backend Development, and Distributed Systems
+* **☁️ Building knowledge in Cloud Technologies, Backend Development, and Distributed Systems**
-* 🔐 Exploring Cybersecurity, Threat Intelligence, and Privacy-Preserving Computing
-* 💻 Developing applications using Python, Java, C#, SQL, and modern web technologies
+* **💻 Developing applications using Python, Java, C#, SQL, and modern web technologies**
-* 🧠 Strengthening expertise in Data Structures, Algorithms, System Design, and Software Engineering
+* **🧠 Strengthening expertise in Data Structures, Algorithms, System Design, and Software Engineering**
-* 🚀 Building and experimenting with AI-powered applications and developer tools
+* **🚀 Building and experimenting with AI-powered applications and developer tools**
-* 🤝 Open to Open Source, technical collaborations, internships, and innovative projects

 * 📫 joshruben16@gmail.com
-* ⚡ Interested in technology, innovation, travel, and building new ideas.

 ## 🔗 Languages and Tools:

 <p align="left">